 To help detect and control Johne’s disease in the province, the Ministry of Agriculture has developed a surveillance and control program for Saskatchewan cattle.
-The Saskatchewan Stock Growers Association is the administrator for this program, which is funded under Canadian Agricultural Partnership (CAP).
-New in October 2018: A portion of the program funding will now cover testing of sheep and goats.
+The Saskatchewan Stock Growers Association is the administrator for this program, which is funded under Sustainable Canadian Agricultural Partnership (S-CAP).
+A portion of the program funding covers testing of sheep and goats for Johne’s and Maedi-Visna

 What is Johne’s Disease?